 The story of FLOKI

-The year 2021 was quite a ride for crypto, with several of the multitide of new coins coming in garnering wide attention from investors.
+The year 2021 was quite a ride for crypto, with several of the multitide of new coins garnering wide attention from investors.
 One of the most interesting of the newest crypto is Floki Inu (FLOKI).
 This “third generation” dog coin caught people’s eyes both inside and outside the crypto space when it ran a series of adverts in major cities in the autumn of 2021.
 This advertising blitz seems to have had some success, with Floki reaching an all-time high of $0.0003437 on 4 November that year.

-Lucky Block: Will the gamble pay off?
+Hot in 2022: Lucky Block, will the gamble pay off?

 The coin aims to fund a lottery which rewards players with crypto.
-What it says makes it different from other online crypto-gambling platforms is that it does not limit its users by geographical location but, instead, the game can be played worldwide.
+What makes it different from other online crypto-gambling platforms is that it does not limit its users by geographical location but, instead, the game can be played worldwide.

 As the Lucky Block’s white paper says: “The internet has created a demand for online gambling, with companies offering easily accessible online wagering.
 So, it’s hardly surprising these websites are fast-growing and highly profitable.